-The groundhog tick, also known as the woodchuck tick, is found throughout the eastern half of the U.S., and is known to transmit Powassan virus.
-All life stages feed on a variety of warm-blooded animals, including groundhogs, skunks, squirrels, raccoons, foxes, weasels, and occasionally humans and domestic animals.
+Location: This tick is found throughout the eastern half of the United States.
+All life stages of this tick feed on a variety of warm-blooded animals, including groundhogs, skunks, squirrels, raccoons, foxes, weasels, and occasionally humans and domestic animals.

 Lone Star Tick (Amblyomma americanum)

 This tick is reddish-brown in color.
 The adult female is distinguished by a white dot or “lone star” on her back.